jordancclive/RivCon-Dev-JS/AA-README.md

 # JavaScript

-...This is a teaching repository for JavaScript.
+...This is a teaching/reference repository for JavaScript.

 Some Conventions (file names):